-The Yellow Buckeye, also known as the Sweet Buckeye, is a species of Horse Chestnut native to south-eastern USA.
+The Yellow Buckeye Aesculus flava, also known as the Sweet Buckeye, is a species of Horse Chestnut native to south-eastern USA.
 It was introduced to Britain in 1764.
 It gets its name from the fact that the seed is in the form of a ‘Conker’ which reminded the early settlers of the USA of a buck’s eye.
 It has yellow flowers.
 Aesculus is a genus 13 to 19 buckeyes and horse chestnuts of which the most well known is the Horse Chestnut Aesculus hippocastanum.
 Click HERE for more details of this species

 Individual flowers have petals that are pale yellow on the outside but the rear petal is bright red inside, to attract insects.
 The orange anthers on the pale stamens are almost hidden by the petals.